Farrer-Mawson walk directions

 1. With your back to the Australia Post mail boxes (next to the IGA entrance), cross Farrer Place and follow the concrete footpath passing between the buildings opposite to reach a narrow park.
 When the path splits, take the right fork and continue under the underpass ahead (passing under Longerenong Street).

-2. Continue following the footpath a short way, then veer to the left off the path across the grass towards an old grey weatherboard building with a water tank.
+2. Continue following the footpath a short way past a children's playground, then veer to the left off the path across the grass towards an old grey weatherboard building with a water tank.
 Pass the building on your left and walk up a little grassy bank to reach the Farrer Oval.

 Off leash opportunity on the oval.

 However check the oval carefully for kangaroos before letting your dog off leash.
-A mob of very relaxed kangaroos sometimes comes down off Farrer Ridge to enjoy a morning snooze and graze.
+A mob of very relaxed kangaroos occasionally visits from Farrer Ridge to enjoy a morning snooze and graze.
 You can't see them until you walk up the little bank onto the oval.

 At the far side of the Farrer Oval from where you enter is the Farrer Primary School.
 Make sure you keep dogs away from the school on school days.